euler-xyz/evk-periphery/docs/swaps.md

   The verifiaction should be taking into account any expected slippage and price impact.
 This step is an essential security measure.

-- for regular swaps (without repays), call `skim` on the vault the bought token was directed to.

-  The `SwapVerifier` assumes that any token balance present in the output vault after the swap is the result of the swap.
-For this reason the bought token is not deposited for the user automatically.
-The user must 'skim' the result immediately after calling the verifier, to make sure the funds can't be picked up by someone else in between.
+  For regular swaps, `SwapVerifier` assumes that any token balance present in the output vault after the swap is the result of the swap.
+For this reason the bought token is not deposited for the user automatically by the `Swapper`.
+It is the verifier that checks slippage and then skims the available assets for the user.

-  In case of swap-to-repay mode, the `Swapper` contract is expected to repay the debt for the account, so no action is needed other than checking with `SwapVerifier` that the resulting debt matches expectations
+  In case of swap-to-repay mode, the `Swapper` contract is expected to repay the debt for the account, so `SwapVerifier` only checks that the resulting debt matches expectations

 ### Interface